 2. Start a woodworking business

 Do you love woodworking?
 Even without a huge workshop, you can create some of the more popular crafts and sell them.
 And like most things, your success in business isn’t necessarily related to how skilled you are as a woodworker.
 So if you can figure out which products consumers want and just create those, you could have a good business plan.
-Here is a woodworker’s business guide for more info.
+Etsy.com and farmers’ markets are a great place to start selling.

 3. Cleaning out Foreclosed Homes